 When you are being told to build rapport and strengthen your prospect and customer relationships, how do you know what the right kind of relationship you should be building?
 Should you become friends?
 What should you do when the sale or deal process is over?
 What do you say if the prospect or customer invites you out for a drink?
 Should you continue to hang out?
-There’s a lot of questions and it’s often a fine line between professional and personal.
+There are a lot of questions, and it’s often a fine line between professional and personal.

 Drift defines relationship selling as: “Relationship selling is a sales strategy where the seller places their relationship or connection with the customer above other factors, such as price.
 Trust is a key element – the seller will focus on delivering value for the customer over and above any sort of “quick sale.”

 Relationship sales are often used for high-ticket items where customers might want to spend more time thinking about the product or service.
 The seller would wait until they’ve built up a trusting relationship before attempting to close the sale.”

 Regardless of whether that approach works for you, building strong sales relationships draws a lot of comparisons with dating – if it works out, the goal is you get a sale or a partner.

 Dating and sales relationships have a lot of similarities.
 It can be a tough time to navigate through them.
 As you would with dating, it’s important to pick up on non-verbal signals as well as verbal signals to get a better understanding of what the prospect wants and is thinking.
 Getting that right will give you a much better indication of how the deal is going to go, what they will say to their colleagues about you and the business, and how to proceed.

 In the first instance, don’t overshare.
 You wouldn’t do that on a first date, either.
 Leave a bit to the imagination and keep them intrigued.
 In the sales relationship, you want to think about how you can provide value at every interaction.
 If you tell all too early, your prospect won’t have a reason to speak with you again.